stakater/StakaterPlatform/README.md

 **Note:** Since `variables.config` file and `configs/` directory contains private information those files are not being tracked in git and won't/shouldn't be committed.
-In case you wan't to commit those changes run `make track-secrets`.
+In case you want to commit those changes run `make track-secrets`.

 ## Verify